Katipō: Toxicology

+Between 1967 and 1976, 23 of the 37 known hospitalisations for spider bites in New Zealand were attributed to katipō bites.
+The most recent reported katipō bites (as of 2016) were to a Canadian tourist in 2010 and a kayaker in 2012.

 Symptoms

 The clinical features of latrodectism are similar for all species of Latrodectus spiders.
 It is generally characterised by extreme pain.
 Initially, the bite may be painful, but sometimes only feels like a pin prick or mild burning sensation.
 Within an hour victims generally develop more severe local pain with local sweating and sometimes piloerection (goosebumps).
 Pain, swelling and redness spread proximally from the site.
 Less commonly, systemic envenoming is heralded by swollen or tender regional lymph nodes; associated features include malaise, nausea, vomiting, abdominal or chest pain, generalised sweating, headache, fever, hypertension and tremor.
 Rare complications include seizure, coma, pulmonary edema, respiratory failure or localised skin infection.
 The duration of effects can range from a few hours to days, with severe pain persisting for over 24 hours after being bitten in some cases.

 Treatment

 Treatment is based on the severity of the bite; the majority of cases do not require medical care, and patients with localised pain, swelling and redness usually only require local application of ice and routine analgesics.
 Hospital assessment is recommended if simple analgesia does not resolve local pain or clinical features of systemic envenoming occur.
 In more severe bites, redback antivenom can be given.
 Redback antivenom can also cross-neutralise katipō venom, and it is used to treat envenoming from Latrodectus katipo in New Zealand.
 It is available from most major New Zealand hospitals.
 Antivenom will usually relieve the symptoms of systemic envenoming and is indicated in anyone suffering symptoms consistent with Latrodectus envenoming.
 Unlike some other antivenoms, it is not limited to patients with signs of severe, systemic envenoming.
 Particular indications for using antivenom are local then generalised pain, sweating or hypertension.
 However, good evidence to support the effectiveness of widow spider antivenoms is lacking and studies have cast some doubt on the efficacy of antivenoms in latrodectism.
 Pain relief agents, such as parenteral opiates, or benzodiazepines may be required as adjunct agents.